bandaranaike/bitgesell-finance-test/SOLUTION.md

 # Solution Overview

-This document outlines the key changes made, the rationale behind each choice, and the trade‑offs encountered during implementation.
+This document outlines the key changes made, the rationale behind each choice, and the trade‑offing encountered during implementation.

 ---